Pilea fairchildiana

-Pilea fairchildiana, which was previously known as Sarcopilea domingensis, is a succulent plant endemic to the Constanza Mountains of the Dominican Republic.
+Pilea fairchildiana, previously known as Sarcopilea domingensis, is a succulent plant in the family Urticaceae.
+It is endemic to the Constanza Mountains of the Dominican Republic.
 It was thought to be under a monospecific genus (Sarcopilea), but with new phylogenetic information is now placed under the genus Pilea.

 Description

 Pilea fairchildiana has the growth habit of a succulent shrub and can grow up to 12 inches tall.
 The leaves are long and tapered, growing up to 6 inches in length.
 They are thick and fleshy, having scarce venation due to being filled with water to survive in arid climates or soil conditions.
 The succulent leaves are alternately arranged in rosettes located on the tips of the stems.
 They have a dioecious reproductive system with tiny, pink, ball-like clustered flowers.
 The plant has a complex inflorescence with radially symmetrical flowers.
 Additionally, they are not CAM plants and have two unique features unusual for terrestrial plants: water stored in specialized tissue beneath the photosynthetic layer and leaf stomata located on the upper surface of the leaves.